Books with new Ghanada text

 Year : 1956

-Interestingly, the first Ghanada book chose to arrange the 8 stories non-chronologically:
+Interestingly, the first Ghanada book chose to arrange the 8 stories non-chronologically :

-a) Mosha [Mosquito], 1945. b) Poka [Insect], 1948. c) Nuri [Pebble], 1947. d) Kach [Glass], 1950. e) Machh [Fish], 1949. f) Tupi [Hat], 1952. g) Chhori [Stick], 1949. h) Lattu [Top], 1952.
+a) Mawshaa [Mosquito], 1945. b) Pokaa [Insect], 1948. c) Nuri [Pebble], 1947. d) Kaach [Glass], 1950. e) Maachh [Fish], 1949. f) Tupi [Hat], 1952. g) Chhori [Stick], 1949. h) Laattu [Top], 1952.

-Ghanadas third story Ghori, 1948 was added to original volume # 2, Adwityo Ghanada (1959).
+Ghanadas third story Ghori, 1948 was added to original volume # 2, Adwitiyo Ghanada (1959).

 As mentioned, Ajit Gupta changed and defined Ghanashyam Das’ appearance from this partially-coloured first volume.